AirVan21/ParkingLot/README.md

 The second argument represents the path to the parking lot schedule file.
 Example of the schedule is located in the folder *data*.

 ### Extra
-The `scripts` folder contains a simple python code for simple schedule generation.
+The `scripts` folder contains a python script for simple schedule generation.
 Execute `python3 generator.py -h` to see how to use it.